Clash Logo Tutorial Center

 Import Subscription Configuration

-Open CFA and click "Profiles" in the bottom navigation:
+Open the app (FlClash / CMFA / Surfboard) and click "Profiles" in the bottom navigation:

 1. Click the "+" button in the top right and select "URL"